DanielAntares/student-score-analysis/README.md

 # Student Performance Prediction

 ## Overview
-This project focuses on predicting student performance based on various features related to their background and school environment.
-The model aims to identify the factors that significantly impact academic achievements and provide insights that could guide educational strategies.
+This project utilizes machine learning models to predict student performance based on a variety of educational and demographic factors.
+The goal is to uncover the most impactful factors on student grades and provide actionable insights for educators and policymakers to improve academic outcomes.

 ## Contents
 - [1.
 Dataset Import](#1-dataset-import)